Alex-Sheardown/Pretty-Good-Privacy-Encryptor---Decryptor/README.md

 ## Requirements

-This software requires that Gnupg is installed.
-It is reccomended that Kleopatra is installed as well.
+This software requires that Gnupg is installed on your system and that Gnupg is installed in Python as well.
-For Windows Gnupg and Kleopatra can be installed via GPG4Win.
+For Windows, Gpg4Win is used and includes key management software Kleopatra.

 Gpg4Win can be found here: https://www.gpg4win.org/

+Additional instructions for installation on your Operating System can be found here: https://gnupg.org/download/index.html

-Additionally, it might be required to install Gnupg in python with the following command: pip install python-gnupg
+Installing Gnupg within Python is done with the following command: pip install python-gnupg

 After installing these programs the software should run.